Make Your Django App Reliable with DBOS

 Making Your Views Reliable

-In this example, we'll augment an existing endpoint callWorkflow
+In this example, we'll write a callWorkflow

-to invoke a workflow of two steps.
+endpoint that invokes a workflow of two steps.

 def callWorkflow(request, a, b):